 Are you the breadwinner in your household?
 Do you choose your dates (or did you choose your spouse) with his or her earning power in mind?

 I have known women who would never consider dating a man below a certain income level.
 I have known women who narrow their candidate pool by profession, which is an issue of status as well as presumed financial security.
-I have known women who pursue their careers, make their own money, always have and always will, and that doesn’t necessarily preclude the same sort of filtering process when it comes to men, though the reasons may be different.
+I have known women who pursue their careers, make their own money, always have and always will; nevertheless, this doesn’t necessarily preclude the same sort of filtering process when it comes to men, though the reasons may differ.

 Naturally, we are all subject to the whims of the economy and the evolution of our skills and interests, which may require both sexes to retool and reinvent as the executive becomes the consultant, the consultant becomes the motivational speaker, and the marketer becomes a teacher.
 Or, you may reconsider who you’re dating – and why – as a means to survive.

-And must I really add that I’ve known many men who only date a woman of a certain height, weight, hair color, and age?
-If sexuality and appearance are female bargaining chips, they surely have a shorter shelf life than position or power.
+An interjection, if you will allow: I’ve known many men who only date a woman of a certain height, weight, hair color, and age.
+If sexuality and appearance are female bargaining chips, they surely have a shorter shelf life than money, position, or power.

 Women and Money